Girish Kulkarni

 Tomáš Šoltinský (former postdoctoral researcher; now at INAF Trieste)

-Krishna Vijayan (former master’s student)
+Krishna Vijayan (former master’s student; now at University of Hertfordshire)

 Recent Talks